liminal-market/liminal.market.docs/Developers.md

 ## Writing (Buy & sell stock)
 When writing data, you are executing smart contracts.
 You should be working with 3 smart contracts.

-### Buy a symbol flow
+### Buy a stock - flow
-When buying stock the flow is the following
+When buying stock, the flow is the following

 1. Retrieve the address of the symbol on chain using LiminalMarket.getSecurityToken method
+2. Exeucte transfer on aUSD token.
+Recipient is the contract address of the symbol, amount is the dollar amount to buy

+### Sell a stock - flow
+When selling stock, the flow is the following

+1. Retrieve the address of the contract symbol from the users address (he should have it in his wallet)
-2. Exeucte transfer on aUSD token
+2. Exeucte transfer on the contract symbol token.
+Recipient is the aUSD address, amount is the quantity of symbols to sell

 ### LiminalMarket - contract